lammps/lammps/doc/src/Fortran.rst

 Accessing system properties
 ***************************

-The C-library interface allows the :doc:`extraction of different kinds of information <Library_properties>` about the active simulation instance and also - in some cases - to apply modifications to it.
-In some cases, the C-library interface makes pointers to internal data structures accessible, thus when accessing them from Fortran, special care is needed to avoid data corruption and crashes.
-Thus please see the documentation of the individual type bound procedures for details.
+The C library interface allows the :doc:`extraction of different kinds of information <Library_properties>` about the active simulation instance and also---in some cases---to apply modifications to it.
+In some cases, the C library interface makes pointers to internal data structures accessible; when accessing them through the library interfaces, special care is needed to avoid data corruption and crashes.
+Please see the documentation of the individual type-bound procedures for details.

 Below is an example demonstrating some of the possible uses.